 2. Schedule and Topic Selection

-The mentor-approved topic is submitted to the Chief Fellow for official consideration at least two weeks prior to the session.
+• The mentor-approved topic is submitted to the house for official consideration at least two weeks prior to the session.

 3. Topic Approval and Preparation

-The Chief Fellow reviews and approves final topics, ensuring alignment with the academic and thematic priorities of Orapuh.
+• The house reviews and approves the final topics, ensuring alignment with Orapuh’s academic and thematic priorities.

-Presenters are required to submit their draft presentation for preliminary review at least 12 days before the scheduled session.
+• Presenters are required to submit their draft presentation to the house for preliminary review (pre-oraposium) at least 12 days before the scheduled session.

 4. Presentation Preparation and Submission

-Presenters incorporate feedback and make required corrections within one day of receiving preliminary input.
+• Presenters incorporate feedback from the pre-oraposium and make required corrections within one day of receiving preliminary input.

-The corrected version is submitted to the Chief Fellow for final vetting 11 days before the Oraposium.
+• The corrected version is submitted to the house for final vetting 11 days before the Oraposium.

 5. Oraposium Event